Speech Pathology

 Speech

 Speech sound delays involve articulation errors (making the sound), phonological process errors (patterns of sounds) and apraxia (motor planning).
-Some symptoms of a speech delay can include your child:

 Not sounding clear